 The year came to an end with YC Founder and Chair, Geoff Thompson, presenting at and chairing the Combatting Gangs, Violence and Weapon Crime Conference at Lord’s Cricket Ground in London.
 The conference couldn’t be more timely and imperative as the UK experiences increasing violence and weapon crime.

-At the same the Youth Charter further developed the East London Community Campus in partnership with the University of East London and the London Legacy Development Corporation.
+At the same time the Youth Charter further developed the East London Community Campus in partnership with the University of East London and the London Legacy Development Corporation.